naikd2/DSCI-Stock-Predictor/README.md

 Code Folder:

 	-   Additional Code = This folder includes pieces of code that were eventually compiled into the Project Code.
+        - Twitter = Code enclosed has pipeline to gather twitter data using the cashtag ($GE).
+To use, add token to yaml file.

 	-   4 Months Reddit Posts_Comments Combined = The first analysis included Reddit Posts and Stock data from January-April of 2020.
 This code includes and Stock data from January-April of 2020.
 This code includes